thomastschinkel/ocr-image2text/README.md

 # OCR-Image2Text

-ocr-image2text is a Python script to extract text from images using the OCR technology.
-It uses the OCR.space API and It supports many languages.
+ocr-image2text is a Python script that extracts text from images using OCR technology.
+It uses the OCR.space API and supports many languages.

 ## Features

 * **language support:** Recognize text in many different languages.
+List below ↓
-* **Simple CLI tool:** Extract text from images with the command line.
+* **Simple CLI tool:** Extract text from images within the command line.
 * **Overlay support:** Optionally overlays the OCR result on the image.
 * **Error handling:** Clear error messages if the process would fail.
+* **File saving:** Optionally saves the OCR result in a text.txt file.

 ## Supported Languages